shea-parkes/emacs-config/README.md

 Also, you're going to have a much better time using `ssh` to access git remotes from a terminal.
 Troubleshoot the connections with `ssh -vT git@github.com`.

+*If* you're on windows and you are trying to use `mintty.exe` (e.g. launched via a `git-bash` link of some sort), you're going to need to use `winpty` to get emacs' terminal mode ~almost working.
+You just prefix the command like this: `winpty emacs -nw`.

 #### Windows Explorer Context Menu Integration

 I largely followed the breadcrumbs in these links: